jennybc/BIRS_13w5083/program.md

 ### Friday Morning: Stephens, Simon, Battle, Risso

-  * 8:30--9:05 Dave Stephens, Statistical modeling and computation for methylati n profiles in the BLK gene region -- [abstract](#stephens)
+  * 8:30 - 9:05 Dave Stephens, Statistical modeling and computation for methylation profiles in the BLK gene region -- [abstract](#stephens)
-  * 9:05--9:45 Noah Simon, Estimating Many Effect-sizes Bayesian Estimation as a Frequentist -- [abstract](#simon)
+  * 9:05 - 9:45 Noah Simon, Estimating Many Effect-sizes Bayesian Estimation as a Frequentist -- [abstract](#simon)
-  * 9:45--10:10 Alexis Battle, Characterizing the genetic basis of transcriptome diversity through RNA-sequencing -- [abstract](#battle)
+  * 9:45 - 10:10 Alexis Battle, Characterizing the genetic basis of transcriptome diversity through RNA-sequencing -- [abstract](#battle)
-  * 10:10--10:45 Davide Risso, The role of spike-in standards in the normalization of RNA-Seq -- [abstract](#risso)
+  * 10:10 - 10:45 Davide Risso, The role of spike-in standards in the normalization of RNA-Seq -- [abstract](#risso)

 ### Abstracts